patrik-csak/BB26/readme.md

 # BB26

-BB26 is a JavaScript library for working with [bijective base-26](https://en.wikipedia.org/wiki/Bijective_numeration#The_bijective_base-26_system) (BB26) numbers
+BB26 is a JavaScript library for working with [bijective base-26](https://en.wikipedia.org/wiki/Bijective_numeration#The_bijective_base-26_system) (BB26) numbers.

 ## What is bijective base-26 numeration?

 You’re probably familiar with BB26 numeration.
-It’s used for spreadsheet columns, license plate serials, and (probably?) more
+It’s used for spreadsheet columns, license plate serials, and (probably?) more.

 Here’s an example of decimal (base-10) numbers (the numbers you use every day to count things) compared to their corresponding BB26 numbers: